abongsjoel/redux-toolkit/README.md

 Then follow along the steps in this article.

 If you get lost at any point, you can compare your solution to the content of the _complete_ folder.

+The _with createSlice_ folder contains the code restructured to use slices.